Book of Moses Essay #25

 Beyond the beautiful literary unity and the striking echoes of the narrative structure to two notable Old Testament exemplars, what do we find of interest in this passage?
 These verses provide an overwhelming witness of the depth of God’s love as the central theme of the chapter, where “justice, love, and mercy meet in harmony divine.”53

 Daniel C. Peterson54 has discussed at length the resemblance between the composition of this chorus of weeping and three similar voices within the laments of the book of Jeremiah: the feminine voice of the mother of the people (corresponding in the Book of Moses to the voice of the earth), the voice of the people (corresponding to Enoch), and the voice of God Himself.
-We will describe each of these three voices in turn, plus the weeping voice of the heavens, in the next few Insights.55
+We will describe each of these three voices in turn, plus the weeping voice of the heavens, in the next few Essays.55

 This article is adapted from Bradshaw, Jeffrey M., and Ryan Dahle.
 “Textual criticism and the Book of Moses: A response to Colby Townsend’s ‘Returning to the sources’.”
 Interpreter: A Journal of Latter-day Saint Faith and Scholarship (2020): in press. www.templethemes.net.

 Bradshaw, Jeffrey M., and David J. Larsen.
 Enoch, Noah, and the Tower of Babel.
 In God’s Image and Likeness 2.
 Salt Lake City, UT: The Interpreter Foundation and Eborn Books, 2014, pp. 106–107, 137–151.